2023 Best Value Allied Health Services Undergraduate Certificate Schools in Wisconsin

 Southwest Tech undergraduate students pay an average of $4,571 in in-state tuition and fees each year.

-Southwest Tech did well in our overall quality rankings, too.
-It placed #1 on our Best Allied Health Services Undergraduate Certificate Trade Schools in Wisconsin list.
+Southwest Tech also made our Best Allied Health Services Undergraduate Certificate Trade Schools in Wisconsin list, coming in at #1.

-In-state tuition fees for undergraduate students at North Central Technical College are $3,791 per year.
+The average tuition and fees for an in-state undergraduate at North Central Technical College are $3,791 a year.
 The average amount in student loans that medical assisting majors at North Central Technical College take out while working on their Undergraduate Certificate is $7,771.

 The average tuition and fees for an in-state undergraduate at Madison College are $4,607 a year.
 On average, medical assisting graduates from Madison College take out $15,855 in student loans while working on their Undergraduate Certificate.